Making a call

 You can call anyone from another StarLeaf organization:

 - Type the email address of the person you want to call into the Search or dial bar, and select them from the list.

 - Select either the voice or video call icon in the chat window.

-You can also call a video address that is a series of letters, numbers, or symbols.
-The video address might be known as a URI or it might be an IP address.
+You can also call someone outside of your organization if you have their video address.
+This may be a series of letters, numbers, or symbols and might be known as a URI or an IP address.

 - You want to call third-party video-conferencing equipment such as Polycom, Lifesize, Cisco, and Tandberg endpoints from StarLeaf

 - You are trying to join a video conference on a third-party service such as BlueJeans from StarLeaf

 To call someone from StarLeaf using a video address:

 - Enter the video address in the Search or dial bar in StarLeaf.